 We’ll walk through the scripture, context, translations, parallel stories, and meanings that might have been understood in the past.…

-**This group is taking a break for the summer, and will start back up in September**
+**This group is taking a break for the summer, and will start back up September 4, 2019**

 An opportunity each week for contemplation, or the practicing of silence.
-All are welcome to attend any session.
+All are welcome to attend.

 This gathering offers an opportunity for Christian contemplative prayer practices, including the silent practice of Centering Prayer as taught by Fr.
 Thomas Keating, and Lectio Divina, an ancient monastic practice for meditating on scripture passages.
 There is time for sharing what we experience during our time together.